Nucleoprotein/OneTweakNG/README.md

 ## Changes to where the memory is allocated on certain vertex buffers
 This seems to improve the frame rate.
 This fix is not new, it is from [OneTweakNG](https://github.com/Nucleoprotein/OneTweakNG).

+## Uses your desktop monitor refresh rate in full screen mode
+By default the game forced a 60Hz refresh rate in full screen mode.
+This patches this so the game uses the same refresh rate that you are using in your operating system.

 # Other notes
 * This is currently not compatible with GeDoSaTo.